 Menghai Palace Ripened Pu Erh Cake Tea 2009

 - The aged the much better

-- Store in cool, dry place far from sunshine; keep ventilated
+- Store in cool, dry location far from sunshine; keep aerated

 - Low caffeine (less than 10% of a cup of coffee).